yacosta738/blastkode/content/blog/2019-04-08-introduction-to-gridsome.md

 ---
 title: Introduction to Gridsome
 path: /introduction-to-gridsome
-date: 2019-04-08
 summary: Gridsome is a Vue.js-powered, modern site generator for building the fastest possible websites for any Headless CMS, APIs or Markdown-files.
   Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.
+date: 2019-04-08
+cover: ./images/gridsome-portada.png
 author: Yuniel Acosta
-tags: ['coding', 'frontend', 'gridsome']
+tags:
+  - coding
+  - frontend
+  - gridsome
+  - vuejs
-categories: [Developer, Web]
+categories:
-cover: ./images/gridsome-portada.png
+  - Developer
+  - Web
 draft: false
 ---